-A will can be used to instruct your executor of how you want your estate to be passed to your beneficiaries.
+A Will can be used to instruct your executor of how you want your estate to be passed to your beneficiaries.
 This can be specifically gifting a personal item to friends and family or protecting your assets in a trust for your beneficiaries.
-It will also be used to nominate guardians for your children if necessary.
+It can also be used to nominate guardians for your children if necessary.

 What happens if I die without a will

 If you pass away without leaving a valid will, dying intestate, your estate will be distributed according to the Law, known as the Rules of Intestacy.
 The Rules of Intestacy set out the order of priority of who can inherit your estate.

 The people designated to inherit under the laws of intestacy may not be the people you would have chosen, or would have liked to inherit.
 This can lead to someone you love not be provided for or disputes among family members.